 Top grossing films were Holy Motors, A Royal Affair and Somebody Up There Likes Me.
 Durham-based filmmaker Jim Haverkamp hosted a standing room only screening of experimental shorts produced during the film festival as part of the Strange Beauty Challenge.
 Festival staff conducted a closing ceremony described as “the Holy Rite of Communion served by the First National Church of the Exquisite Panic”.

 An extended conversation on the stage at Thalian Hall with Shirley Knight and director Gary Lundgren was one of Saturday's many highlights.
 Bobcat Goldthwait made his first appearance at the festival with his found footage horror film Willow Creek.
-The world premier of Rebecca Kenyon's doc Something You Can Call Home sold out on Friday night.
+The world premiere of Rebecca Kenyon's doc Something You Can Call Home sold out on Friday night.
 Toronto based filmmaker Ingrid Veninger's The Animal Project had its US premier at City Stage.